 Quito’s TelefériQo (a futile attempt)

-Wednesday morning, it took us about 20 minutes to get to Quito’s TelefériQo by Uber.
+Wednesday, July 27: It took us about 20 minutes to get to Quito’s TelefériQo by Uber.
 Ubers are in abundance in Quito, easy to use and cheap.
 We took the lift 2.5 km up the flanks of Volcán Pichincha to the top of Cruz Loma.
 At the top, we were at 4100m (13,451 feet).
 When we first arrived we found some cloudy views, but quickly a cold fog moved in and obscured any further views.
 We huddled in the café and drank Café Americano lattes and shared an empañada with plantain, chili and queso.
 We realized the futility of hoping for any views and headed back down the mountain.

 We took a taxi to La Floresta, an artsy neighborhood, where we had a fabulous and beautifully-presented lunch at Casa Warmi.
 What a pleasant experience.
 The restaurant was adorable with its golden wood floors, a wall of ivy with a mounted bicycle, and a tree growing through a hole in the roof.
 We enjoyed corn chowder with queso, yucca fritters with raw tuna embellished with flowers, and cevichocho (ceviche with a kind of grain – chochos – and red onion and avocado).
 Yum!